LiamUPC/ADSDB/README.md

 ## Usage

 By default, the repository comes with all the available files in the data/temporal directory.
-There are two options:
+They can be found in a zip file.
+To be able to run the project, you will have to extract in the data/temporal directory.
+Once they have been extracted, there are two options:

 - Running scripts/main.py with all the files in data/temporal
 - Keeping some files back and running scripts/main.py.
 Then placing the files you have saved back into the data/temporal